Yekaterinburg: Imperial era

 Yekaterinburg was one of the industrial cities of Russia prompted at the beginning of the 18th century by decrees of Tsar Peter the Great which demanded the development of the metalworking industry.
 With extensive use of iron, the city was built to a regular square plan with ironworks and residential buildings at the centre.
 These were surrounded by fortified walls so that Yekaterinburg was at the same time both a manufacturing centre and a fortress at the frontier between Europe and Asia.
 It, therefore, found itself at the heart of Russia's strategy for further development of the entire Ural region.
 The so-called Siberian Route became operational in 1763 and placed the city on an increasingly important transit route, which led to its development as a focus of trade and commerce between east and west, and gave rise to the description of the city as the "window to Asia".
 With the growth in trade and the city's administrative importance, the ironworks became less critical, and the more important buildings were increasingly built using expensive stone.
 Small manufacturing and trading businesses proliferated.
 In 1781 Russia's empress, Catherine the Great, granted Yekaterinburg town status and nominated it as the administrative centre for the wider region within Perm Governorate.
-In 1807, the role of the capital of the mining and smelting region was confirmed by assigning it the status of the only "mountain city" in Russia.
-Until 1863, Yekaterinburg remained subordinate to the head of the mining plants of the Ural ridge, the minister of finance and personally to the emperor, and enjoyed considerable freedom from the governor's power.
+In 1807, the role of the capital of the mining and smelting region was confirmed by assigning it the status of the only "mountain city" in Russia, under which Yekaterinburg remained subordinate to the head of the mining plants of the Ural ridge, the minister of finance, and personally to the emperor until 1863, enjoying considerable freedom from the governor's power.
 Since the 1830s, mountainous Yekaterinburg has become the center of mechanical engineering.